neighbor-ryan/neighbor-ryan.github.io/ebikes.md

   - [Speed ⟹ Inclusion](#speed-inclusion): a lot more people can get around quickly+comfortably
   - [Speed ⟹ Convenience](#speed-convenience): as fast as cars in urban environments; solves congestion and parking
   - [Space](#space): high mobility per unit space; mixes well with other modes
-    - [Bike vs. Car Storage](#bike-vs-car-storage): parking takes too much space in cities; bike parking is 5-10x more efficient
+    - [Bike vs. Car Storage](#bike-vs-car-storage): parking takes too much space in cities, and is heavily subsidized; bike parking is 5-10x more efficient
   - [Cost](#cost): the average car cost could fund e-bikes for 10 families
   - [Cargo](#cargo):
     - [Groceries, Bulk Items](#groceries): basically any grocery run, and a surprising number of bulk item moves, can be done via e-bike